Art and Design

 "The world always seems brighter when you’ve just made something that wasn’t there before."
 Neil Gaiman

 The formal elements of art (line, shape, tone, texture, pattern and colour) and skills are taught discretely in each year group, with the techniques being further developed and applied within topics and our independent learning time.
-Sketchbooks are used for exploration and recording and support pupils to reflect on their achievements and improve.
+Sketchbooks are used for exploration and recording.
+Children are taught to evaluate their own work and the work of others.
+Sketchbooks support pupils to reflect on their achievements and improve.

 A broad range of inspiring arts and craftspeople are introduced to pupils from a variety of historical and cultural backgrounds.

 All lessons build on prior learning and teachers support children to learn and remember more through: